rudderlabs/terraform-provider-rudderstack/docs/resources/destination_snowflake.md

 - `namespace` (String) Schema name for the warehouse where the tables are created by Rudderstack.
 - `onetrust_cookie_categories` (List of String) Specify the OneTrust category name for mapping the OneTrust consent settings to RudderStack's consent purposes.
 - `prefix` (String) If specified, RudderStack will create a folder in the bucket with this prefix and push all the data within that folder.
+- `role` (String) Role for the user.
+If not specified, the default role is used
 - `s3` (Block List, Max: 1) (see [below for nested schema](#nestedblock--config--s3))
 - `use_rudder_storage` (Boolean) Enable this setting to use RudderStack-managed buckets for object storage.